bonitasoft/bonita-distrib/resources/groovy-example/src/main/resources/readme.txt

-This is a custom page example archive for Bonita BPM Portal.
+This is a custom page example archive for Bonita Portal.

 You can customize this custom page by modifying the existing resources or by adding or removing some.